Jirka-Mayer/doc-marker/README.md

 npm run start
 ```

 This starts parcel over the file `development/index.html`.
-The `development` folder contains files that boostrap a new instance of DocMarker with the default configuration.
-You should use this `development` folder instead of `example-customization`, because the customization is a separate NPM package that requires linking to DocMarker and this linking prevents Parcel from working its filesystem watching magic.
-This makes the development unbearable.
+The `development` folder contains files that boostrap a new instance of DocMarker with the default configuration adjusted slightly to act as demo.
+The demo is themed to the [ÚFAL](https://ufal.mff.cuni.cz/) colors.
+You can use this demo to develop the core of Doc Marker without considering any specific customization.

-So when developing both the DocMarker and your own customization, you should run this DocMarker `development` server here, do modifications, and once you're ready, restart the Parcel process in your customization to apply these DocMarker changes in your customization.
-Then you can modify your customization to utilize the new DocMarker changes.
+To develop the Doc Marker together with a customization, see the [`example-customization`](example-customization) README file.